elizabethshulman/cellsociety/README.md

 Responsible for writing and processing XML files

 #### Elizabeth Shulman:
-Implemented simulation-specific rules for cell and grid updates
+Implemented simulation-specific rules for cell and grid structure, state changes, and interactions